aimee-mcneil-melville/ToDo-Full-Stack/README.md

 1. Have a look at the `GET /locations` route in `routes/locations.js`.
 1. Complete the `getAllLocations()` function in `db/index.js` and have it return a Promise that resolves to an array of locations from the database.
 1. Complete the route using your new database function.
-    * Don't forget to put the `viewData` and `res.render` call in your callback once you have the locations from the database.
+    * Don't forget to put the `viewData` and `res.render` call in your callback once you have the locations from the database

 ### 2. Show events for a day